wa0x6e/cal-heatmap/options/domain/sublabel.md

 # subLabel

-Defines all options related to the domain's subLabel {: .fs-6 }
+Specify all options related to the domain's subLabel configuration {: .fs-6 }

 ```js